VolQuest.com - VFL in the NFL report

 Kahil McKenzie, ol, Kansas City Chiefs – McKenzie was inactive

-Michael Palardy, p, Carolina Panthers – Palardy had 3 punts for an average of 44.3 yards a punt in the Panthers 23-17 loss to the Redskins.
+Michael Palardy, p, Carolina Panthers – Palardy had 5 punts for an average of 41.8 yards in the Panthers 21-17 win over the Eagles

-Cordarrelle Patterson, wr, New England Patriots – Patterson had one kickoff return for 30 yards, one rush for 3 yards, and one reception for 13 in the Patriots 43-40 win over the Chiefs.
+Cordarrelle Patterson, wr, New England Patriots – Patterson had one rush for 4 yards, 179 yards on 4 kickoff returns including a 95 yard return for a touchdown in the Patriots 38-31 win over the Bears

-Luke Stocker, te, Tennessee Titans – Stocker didn't have a catch in the Titans 21-0 loss to the Ravens
+Luke Stocker, te, Tennessee Titans – Stocker had two catches for 11 yards and a touchdown in the Titans 20-19 loss to the Chargers

 Jordan Williams, dl, New York Giants – Williams is on the injured reserve list with a hip injury